KPWhiver/opentherm-gateway-esphome/README.md

 ## Use cases
 There are several ways to use this component.
 A full example of all the options can be found in `example_otgw.yaml`.

-A simple setup would be to just use it to control the temperature setpoint remotely and perhaps update the time and outside thermostat on the thermostat.
-This can be done with the following configuration:
+A simple setup would be to just use it to control the temperature setpoint remotely and perhaps update the time and outside temperature on the thermostat.
+This can be done with something like the following configuration:
 ```yaml
 esp8266:
   board: d1_mini